felladrin/runuo-custom-scripts/README.md

 Attempt to make something like an in-game forum.

 **Global Donation Box**
 Encourage the donation of items between your players.

+**History Command**
+Player command to open an auto-refreshed gump with the history of what they've said and heard.

 **Kudos - Exchangeable Game Time Reward**
 An item given to players for each period of time they stay online.